FAQs about Pre-Entrance Requirements for International Students - 2013

 - Submit copies of original documents (in English) given when you received your vaccinations along with your Completed Pre-Entrance Health form.

-- Submit your immunization travel book along with your completed Pre-entrance Health form.
+- Submit a copy of your immunization book along with your Pre-entrance Health form.

 - Submit a copy of a Titer Lab Report for Hepatitis B, Measles, Mumps and Rubella.

-(If you are lacking any required immunizations or your dates are inconsistent with mandated requirements, you may receive immunizations or titers in your home country or at Elson Student Health)
+(If you are lacking any required immunizations or your dates are inconsistent with mandated requirements, you may receive immunizations or titers in your home country or at Elson Student Health - See #9 below)